 The Flowering Stage

-Feed the plants with the right nutrients.
-These should have a high amount of potassium and phosphorus.
-This should help the plants develop healthier and larger flowers.
+Feed the plants with the right nutrients, especially potassium and phosphorus.
+This will help the plants develop healthier, larger flowers.
+With sinsemilla cultivation, it’s critical to avoid stressing the plant or introducing pollen during this stage.

-Remember it’s not advisable to water the plants in the late flowering stage.
+Remember: it’s not advisable to water the plants heavily during the late flowering stage.
+Let your sinsemilla flowers mature slowly and naturally.

 Harvesting